Got questions about Linux Foundation Training? Go to the Training FAQ.

 10. How can I change the distribution for my exam environment from what I selected during the exam registration?

+Once an exam is scheduled, you can submit up to two (2) requests to change your distribution.
+The request must be made at least three (3) business days before the Exam reservation date.
 You will receive a confirmation if your request can be processed.
 Until such confirmation, you should assume no change has been made to the distribution selection for your Exam.

 Yes, the LFCS and LFCE Exams can be taken without any formal training courses.
 Training is not a prerequisite for either the LFCS or LFCE exam.
 There are courses that can help prepare Candidates for the exams, but they are completely optional.
 (See How can I study for Exams?)